RustamSaydam/TestEFFECTIVEmobile/README.md

 environment:
 ```
 _______________________________
-4) Run this command in console: docker-compose up, and if you are done all step right, you can get REST api my app in [Swagger specification.](http://localhost:8080/swagger-ui/index.html#/authentication-controller)
+5) Run this command in console IntelliJ Idea: docker-compose up, and if you are done all step right, project will download from docker hub, and you can run REST api my app in [Swagger specification.](http://localhost:8080/swagger-ui/index.html#/authentication-controller)

 ![HelloWorld](https://github.com/RustamSaydam/RustamSaydam/blob/master/Screenshot%202023-12-23%20at%2023.13.03.png?raw=true)